Daniel Stynes: Bentleigh Greens

 In June 2019, Stynes joined Bentleigh Greens in the National Premier Leagues Victoria.

-Back to Perth
+Return to Perth

 In November 2020, Stynes was selected as part of the 2020 Asian Champions League squad which played out the remaining games, which were originally postponed due the COVID-19 pandemic, in Qatar.
 His first goal for Glory came during a group stage game against Ulsan Hyundai, in which he was in the starting line-up.

+Galway United

+On 12 January 2025, Stynes signed for League of Ireland Premier Division club Galway United.
+On 2 April 2025, it was announced that he had left the club without having made an appearance.

+Ekenäs IF

+On 2 April 2025, Finnish Ykkösliiga club EIF announced the signing of Stynes for the 2025 season.Stynes scored 2 goals in his first official game for the club in the Suomen cup.